B.C. (comic strip): Religious aspect

 B.C. strip from April 15, 2001, which prompted complaints from some Jewish groups.

 Late in the run of the strip, and following a renewal of Hart's religious faith in 1984, B.C. increasingly incorporated religious, social, and political commentary, continuing until Hart's death in 2007.
 References to Christianity, anachronistic given the strip's supposed setting and the implications of its title, became increasingly frequent during Hart's later years.

 In interviews, Hart referred to his strip as a "ministry" intended to mix religious themes with secular humor.
 Though other strips such as The Family Circus and Peanuts have included Christian themes, B.C. strips were pulled from comics pages on several occasions due to editorial perception of religious favoritism or overt proselytizing.
-Easter strips in 1996 and 2001, for example, prompted editorial reaction from a handful of U.S. newspapers, chiefly the Los Angeles Times and written and oral responses from Jewish and Muslim groups who were offended that Hart would include his own Christian beliefs in his strip.
+The Los Angeles Times refused to print the March 31, 1996 strip, in which Wiley writes a poem about the suffering of Christ, on the grounds that it "may be considered proselytizing and inappropriate for the comics pages."
+The newspaper reversed its decision after it was criticized by Pat Robertson in a segment on The 700 Club, printing the strip in the Religion section instead of the comics page, and continuing to do so for later strips with a religious message.

 The American Jewish Committee termed the Easter 2001 strip, which depicted the last words of Jesus Christ and a menorah transforming into a cross, "religiously offensive" and "shameful", and accused Hart of promoting supersessionist theology.

-A 2003 strip depicting a character using an outhouse with a crescent symbol on the front, slamming the door shut, and declaring, "Is it just me, or does it stink in here?" was interpreted by some as carrying an anti-Islam message.
+The November 10, 2003 strip depicted a character using an outhouse with a crescent symbol on the front, slamming the door shut, and declaring, "Is it just me, or does it stink in here?"
+This was interpreted by some as carrying an anti-Islam message.
 Hart responded to the controversy, saying "This comic was in no way intended to be a message against Islam — subliminal or otherwise....
 It would be contradictory to my own faith as a Christian to insult other people's beliefs."
-The Los Angeles Times consequently relegated strips which its editorial staff deemed objectionable to the religion pages, instead of the regular comics pages.